daos-stack/daos/docs/admin/deployment.md

 This step requires a reboot to enable PMem resource allocation changes to be read by BIOS.

-PMem preparation can be performed with `daos_server scm create`.
+PMem preparation can be performed with `daos_server scm prepare`.

 The first time the command is run, the SCM interleaved regions will be created as resource allocations on any available PMem modules (one region per socket).
 The regions are activated after BIOS reads the new resource allocations.
-Upon completion, the scm create command will prompt the admin to reboot the storage node(s) in order for the BIOS to activate the new storage allocations.
+Upon completion, the scm prepare command will prompt the admin to reboot the storage node(s) in order for the BIOS to activate the new storage allocations.
-The scm create command does not initiate the reboot itself.
+The scm prepare command does not initiate the reboot itself.

 After running the command a reboot will be required, the command will then need to be run for a second time to expose the namespace device to be used by DAOS.

 Example usage:

-- `clush -w wolf-[118-121,130-133] daos_server scm create`
+- `clush -w wolf-[118-121,130-133] daos_server scm prepare`
   after running, the user should be prompted for a reboot.

 - `clush -w wolf-[118-121,130-133] reboot`

-- `clush -w wolf-[118-121,130-133] daos_server scm create`
+- `clush -w wolf-[118-121,130-133] daos_server scm prepare`
   after running, PMem namespaces (/dev/pmemX block devices created on the new SCM regions) should be available on each of the hosts.